PostgREST/postgrest-docs/api.rst

 OPTIONS
 =======

 You can verify which HTTP methods are allowed on endpoints for tables and views using an OPTIONS request.
+These methods are allowed depending on what operations *can* be done on the table or view, not on the database permissions assigned to them.

 CORS
 ----